codex-team/deeplinker/README.md

 ### Run automatically

-If you want to try open app silently then call `deeplinker.tryToOpenApp(deepLink)`.
+If you want to try to open app silently then call `deeplinker.tryToOpenApp(deepLink)`.

 Could be useful for redirection or invitation pages.